-10.1 The contracting party must have in his possession on departure and during the trip the necessary travel documents, such as a valid passport, or, where permitted, a tourist card and any required visa, diving certificates, diving logbook including a health certificate of the doctor, proof of inoculations and vaccinations.
-In case that the participant is unable to make (part of) a trip due to lack of any (valid) document, YCC may not be held (financially) responsible, unless YCC had agreed to provide that document.
+10.1 The contracting party must have in his possession on departure and during the trip the necessary travel documents, such as a valid passport (at least valid for six months after completing the trip), or, where permitted, a tourist card and any required visa, diving certificates, diving logbook including a health certificate of the doctor, proof of inoculations and vaccinations.
+In case that the participant is unable to make (part of) a trip due to lack of any (valid) document, YCC may not be held (financially) responsible.

 10.2 At the very latest on the signing of the travel contract, YCC shall provide general information to the traveller on passports, visa and any formalities in the area of health care.
 This information does not bind YCC.
 The contracting party must him/herself obtain the necessary information from the relevant authorities and before departure check whether there have been any changes concerning information provided at an earlier date.